reindert-vetter/api-version-control/README.md

 ```
 4. Create a config file by running `php artisan vendor:publish --provider='ReindertVetter\ApiVersionControl\ApiVersionControlServiceProvider'`.
 5. Choose a [Version parser](#version-parser) or create one yourself.

+If it's not quite clear yet, post your question in the [discussion](https://github.com/reindert-vetter/api-version-control/discussions/5).